Reusing Previous Computations

 frame.document.zoom.mark()

-Skipping unneeded layout methods should provide a noticable speed bump, with small layouts now taking about 7ms to update layout and editing now substantially smoother.It might also be pretty laggy on large pages due to the composite-raster-draw cycle being fairly slow, depending on which exercises you implemented in Chapter 13.Trace here.
+Skipping unneeded layout methods should provide a noticable speed bump, with small layouts now taking about 7 ms to update layout and editing now substantially smoother.It might also be pretty laggy on large pages due to the composite–raster–draw cycle being fairly slow, depending on which exercises you implemented in Chapter 13.Trace here.

-Example after skipping layout traversal
+Figure 4: Example after skipping layout traversal.

 ProtectedField is similar to the observer pattern, where one piece of code runs a callback when a piece of state changes.
 This pattern is common in UI frameworks.
 Usually these observers eagerly recompute dependent results, but our callbacks—mark and notify—simply set a dirty bit to be cleaned up later.
 That means our invalidation algorithm is a kind of lazy observer.
 Laziness helps performance by batching updates.